 change all places where I use it.
 Thank GOD for unit tests!
 I used

 in functions where a parameter could either be a string or an object.
 Instead, I

 I’ve also noticed that

-considered to be a part of the parameter value.
+feed is considered to be a part of the parameter value.

 I solved this by adding an extra, empty line at the end of each ini file.
 I don’t know why this has changed, since it’s annoying and poses a risk of error in case an ini file doesn’t end with an empty line.
 I hope that this will change in future versions of PHP.